vishalrajputt/International-Debt-Statistical-Analysis/README.md

 8. The most common debt indicator
 9. Other viable debt issues and conclusion

+# Sol Approch
---Using SQL queries and python to answer above questions about international debt using data from The World Bank.
+Using SQL queries and python to answer above questions about international debt using data from The World Bank.